onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 - Approving an ERC721 to transfer WFLOW in exchange for an NFT mint
 - Minting an ERC721 token

-Before interacting with these contracts, let's dig in a bit more into the components of this guide.
+Before interacting with these contracts, let's dig bit more into the components of this guide.

 ### Wrap FLOW as WFLOW